MyBlackMIDIScore/CathanConcertGrand/README.txt

 - The original samples were recorded by Mats Helgesson for his Maestro Concert Grand V2 library.
 - You can find Maestro here: https://github.com/sfzinstruments/MatsHelgesson.MaestroConcertGrandPiano/

+- The samples have been edited after obtaining written permission from Mats Helgesson.

 - Cathan Concert Grand soundfont is licensed under Attribution-NoDerivatives 4.0 International (http://creativecommons.org/licenses/by-nd/4.0).

 -Features: